Founder & Chairman: Azizjon Azimi

 She served as Senior Lecturer at Tajik State University of Commerce where she taught management.
 Having been promoted to the position of Chief Operating Officer at Atlasi Khujand in 2013, she oversaw and directed daily operations of a 50-person enterprise, coordinating administrative activities across multiple departments.
 She now serves as Adjunct Senior Lecturer at Khujand State University where she teaches English language instruction in the Department of Foreign Languages, along with working on her doctoral thesis examining contrastive linguistics across Tajik, Russian, and English languages.

-Stephen Caputo is an equity research associate at Susquehenna International Group (SIG) in New York and founder of Outer Advertising, an early stage advertising startup.
-The company works to provide advertising solutions to ride-sharing drivers throughout the United States.
-Prior to founding Outer Advertising, he worked as equity research associate at Barclays Investment Bank in New York covering consumer financial, software, and consumer retail companies.
+Stephen Caputo is an equity research associate at the Bank of Montreal (BMO) Research in New York.
+Previously, he worked as equity research associate at Susquehenna International Group (SIG), and at Barclays Investment Bank in New York covering consumer financial, software, and consumer retail companies.
+He had also founded Outer Advertising - a startup that focused on solutions for ride-sharing drivers.
 Stephen completed his undergraduate studies at New York University, majoring in Economics.
 His long-standing interest in foreign policy began in his elementary school geography class and led to his role as a leader in NYU Model United Nations, a student-run organization where he served as President in his senior year of college.
 In addition, he was part of a number of leadership tasks at NYU including serving on the Student Activities Board and the All-Square Student Budget Allocation Committee, as well as managing the investment portfolio of the prestigious NYU Stern Investment Analysis Group.
-He hopes to help young Tajik entrepreneurs in realizing their full potential and installing innovation in the country’s education sphere.

 Board Member: Areesha Irfan